Population-Transcriptomics/pseudo-random-primers/README.md

 [[BAM]](http://dx.doi.org/10.5281/zenodo.48114).

-The branch "BioTechniques-2016" contains the supplemental data in its state at the time of publication, but in the other branches, the files may evolve.
+The branch "BioTechniques-2016" contains the supplemental data in its state at the time of publication, but in the masater branch, the files have evolve for better formatting, and following questions from readers.

 ### Scripts and programs used in the data analysis: